Toulouse City Guide

 Quick facts

-• Known as "La Ville Rose" for its distinctive pink terracotta architecture.
+• Known as 'La Ville Rose' for the glowing pink terracotta bricks used in its historic architecture.

 🏛️